GeorgeEmad/Traefic-With-FastAPI-Containerized-Project-/README.md

 ## Key Components
-FastAPI Application: A minimal FastAPI application defines a single API endpoint in the main.py only to showcase no logic in it.
+FastAPI Application: A minimal FastAPI application defines dummy APIs in the main.py only to showcase no logic actual in it.

 Dockerfile: This file specifies the instructions for building a Docker image containing the application and its dependencies.